strategineer/personal-website/content/books/9780756411381/index.md

 title: The Last Herald-Mage Trilogy
 ---

 Sad/mad gay wizards doing sad/mad gay wizard things.

+<!--more-->

+First two novels were interesting if a little uneven --- the last novel in this trilogy is so poorly written that it makes me wish I had never read any of it.

 Very grim...
 There are a bunch of Herald Mages running around at the start of this series which begs the question: "What's going to happen to all of the Herald Mages?"

-<!--more-->

 ...